My deleted files are not in the Recycle Bin. How can I recover them in their original location?

 1. Connect your backup storage media with your Windows PC.

 2. Press Windows + I key to go to "Settings".

 4. Click "Go to Backup & Restore (Windows 7)".

 5. Click "Restore My Files".

 This method only works if you have a backup.
 If not, you're unable to restore the deleted files.
-But don't be discouraged, you can go through with the reliable EaseUS data recovery software.
+But don't be discouraged.
+You can go through with the reliable EaseUS Data Recovery Wizard software.
 Give it a try.
 It won't let you down.